 • on last day lunch en route

-Hotels and guesthouses with bathroom facility in remote region use solar system or gas to heat water so it depends if you get hot water or not.
-During the trek the water sources are less and the weather remains cold so you would not even think of taking a shower.
+Hotels and guesthouses with bathroom facilities in remote regions use solar systems or gas to heat water so it depends if you get hot water or not.
+During the trek, the water sources are less and the weather remains cold so you would not even think of taking a shower.

-In most of the Himalayan region the connectivity is intermittent, you so at very few places the internet is available.
-Do not expect it in remote regions.
+In most of the Himalayan region, internet connectivity is intermittent and available only in a few places.
+Do not expect internet access in remote areas.

-In remote regions you cannot use debit or credit card so on your trek carry enough cash in Indian currency (Rupee).
-With every trek mentioned on our website we have given the details of last ATM point and Mobile Connectivity.
+In remote regions, you cannot use debit or credit cards so on your trek carry enough cash in Indian currency (Rupee).
+With every trek mentioned on our website, we have given the details of the last ATM point and Mobile Connectivity.

-• In the event of cancellation of any trek/adventure activity due to any reasons, it is compulsory to notify us in writing.
+In the event of cancellation of any trek/adventure activity due to any reason, it is compulsory to notify us in writing.
 Cancellation charges will only be effective from the date we receive your request in writing.

-• If the trek is cancelled by us due to any reason (heavy snowfall, rainfall, natural disaster etc.) then the refund would not be initiated but you can go on the same trek another year.
+If the trek is canceled by us due to any reason (heavy snowfall, rainfall, natural disaster etc.) then the refund will not be initiated but you can go on the same trek another year.

 Between 21 to 30 Days – 50% cost is Refundable